ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 example, if a client fetched all outstanding proofs at once, a log would know that SCTs or STHs recieved around the same time are more likely to come from a particular client.
-This could potentially go so far as to correlate of activity at different times to a single client.
+This could potentially go so far as correlation of activity at different times to a single client.
 In aggregate the data could reveal what sites are commonly visited together.
 HTTPS clients SHOULD use a strategy of proof fetching that attempts to obfuscate these patterns.
 A suggestion of